FriedbergLab/Epictope/README.md

 ### Secondary structure

-Secondary structure, refers to the local spatial conformation of the polypeptide backbone for the protein of interest.
+Secondary structure is the local spatial conformation of the polypeptide backbone for the protein of interest.
 Certain structures, such as alpha helices or beta sheets, are more defined and disruption of these structure is likely to affect protein structure.
 As with solvent accessibility, we use DSSP to define the secondary structure of the protein from its PDB file.
 By default, we assign helices (GHI) and sheets (E) feature scores of 0.
 Hydrogen bonded turns (T), residues in isolated Beta bridges (B), and bends (S) scores of 0.5, and coils scores of 1.
 For all features, higher values indicate greater suitability for tag insertion.

 ### Disordered binding

-Disordered binding regions are parts of the proteins that do not have a well-defined structure on their own, but can undergo a disorder-to-order transition when they bind to specific protein partners.
-To avoid these regions, we use ANCHOR2, a tool that analyzes an amino acid sequence and returns a score of intrinsic disorder depending on a model of the estimated energy potential for residue interactions.
-To maintain consistency with other features, the disordered binding feature score is taken as 1 minus the Anchor2 return score.
+Disordered binding regions are sections of a protein that do not have a well-defined structure on their own, but can undergo a disorder-to-order transition when they bind to specific protein partners.
+To avoid these regions, we use [ANCHOR2](https://iupred2a.elte.hu/), a tool that analyzes an amino acid sequence and returns a score of intrinsic disorder depending on a model of the estimated energy potential for residue interactions.
+To maintain consistency with other features, the disordered binding feature score is taken as 1 minus the ANCHOR2 score.

 ## Installation
 ### Dependencies

-To calculate the multiple sequence alignment and secondary characteristics, `epictope` relies on local installs of BLAST, muscle, and dssp.
+To calculate the multiple sequence alignment and secondary characteristics, `epictope` relies on local installs of BLAST, muscle, and DSSP.
 These packages can be installed using conda, an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda installers can be found at the Anaconda [website](https://www.anaconda.com/).
-Once installed, you may run the follow commands to install the requisite packages.
+Once installed, run the following commands to install the requisite packages.
 These commands will create a conda environment named "epictope", and install the requisite packages into that environment.

  For macOS/Linux, commands are issued at the terminal.
 For Windows, it is recommended to use conda through the Anaconda Prompt.
 Detailed instructions for Windows can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)